-In 2019, who would have thought the next big travel trend in 2020 would be the “workcation?”
+Who would have thought the next big travel trend would be the “workcation?”

 You can zoom from anywhere with a reliable internet connection.
 We’ve narrowed the list down to a few properties in Latin America that not only provide reliable Wi-Fi connections but also offer incredible ways to stretch your legs and explore when you’re ready to turn on your out of office message.